lasindu-themiya/ensenarMLFE/UI_QUICK_START.md

 ## What's New? 🚀

-Your Ensenar ML project now has a **complete AI/ML themed makeover** with:
+Your Ensenar project now has a **complete AI/ML themed makeover** with:

 ### ✨ Visual Enhancements
 - 🎨 **Purple-Blue-Cyan Gradient Theme** throughout